Financial Storage Rights in Electric Power Networks: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Shmuel Oren, Pravin Varaiya (UC Berkeley), Michael Swider (New York ISO), Eugene Litvinov, Feng Zhao, Chris Geissler, Tongxin Zheng, Jinye Zhao (New England ISO), participants of the 2014 CERTS Reliability and Markets Internal Program Review, and an anonymous referee for their helpful comments and feedback.
+This work was supported in part by NSF grant ECCS-1351621, NSF grant CNS-1239178, NSF grant IIP-1632124, NSF grant CNS-1135844, NSF grant US DoE under the CERTS initiative, and the Simons Institute for the Theory of Computing.